spotcache/SpotLoader/README.md

 This extension is intended for personal and educational use only.
 Downloading copyrighted material without authorization may violate copyright laws.
 Please use responsibly.

 ### File Summary:
-1. The features of both the downloader and ad blocker are combined in a coherent structure.
-2. Installation instructions include both cloning the repository and loading it into the browser.
+1. Installation instructions include both cloning the repository and loading it into the browser.
-3. Ad blocker functionality is described in its own section.
+2. Ad blocker functionality is described in its own section.
-4. Legal disclaimers and license information are clearly included.
+3. Legal disclaimers and license information are clearly included.